fbpx

 Equipment Information

 Northwestern Elevated Railroad 24 is the oldest operating Chicago ‘L’ car and the oldest preserved ‘L’ car at IRM.
-It is a “gate car,” built with open platforms with gates rather than enclosed ends with doors.
+Car 24 is a “gate car,” built with open platforms with gates rather than enclosed ends with doors.
 It also has longitudinal seating, known as a “bowling alley” arrangement.
 It was one of the original cars built for the NWERR when that company, a predecessor of Chicago Rapid Transit, first constructed the North Side Main Line elevated (now the north end of the Red Line).

 Builder: Pullman